Salt Shed, KGV Docks, Glasgow

 Due to the site being an active port with restrictions on access and working boundaries, there were several logistical challenges regarding the delivery of the project.
 In addition, a pre-existing drainage network for the adjacent warehouse required to be incrementally diverted during our works to prevent flooding on site with the incumbent winter weather.

 Historical structures were anticipated, as with all dockland redevelopment, and it was noted that excavations were required up to 5.00mbgl to remove residual foundations.
 During this exercise, several 450mm steel-cased piles were discovered but were not charted on any records issued by the port authority.
-Speculation was that these were for mobile crane bases prior to land recovery for the extension of the dock.
+Speculation was that these were for mobile crane bases prior to land recovery for extension of the dock.

 SOLUTION

-• RB installed 178No.
+• RBL installed 178No.
 300/600mm diameter CHD piles beneath a steel portal frame to approx. 10.00m and 1008No.
-300mm HDIs to a depth of 15.70m bgl beneath the ground-bearing floor slab.
+300mm Rigid Inclusions to a depth of 15.70m bgl beneath the ground-bearing floor slab.

-• Despite encountering several obstructions during installation, both man-made and natural, RB provided amendments and localised adaptation of the design to permit additional installation without compromising on the overall performance of the system.
-Furthermore, due to damage to equipment and time loss from the uncharted piles/obstructions, RB mobilised a second rig on site to aid in programme recovery for the client, ensuring completion within the agreed contract period.
+• Despite encountering several obstructions during installation, both man-made and natural, RBL provided amendments and localised adaptation of the design to permit additional installation without compromising on the overall performance of the system.
+Furthermore, due to damage to equipment and time loss from the uncharted piles/obstructions, RBL mobilised a second rig on site to aid in programme recovery for the client, ensuring completion within the agreed contract period.

 • The benefits of the CHD technique beneath the pad foundations permitted higher capacity per pile, minimising the cost and duration of the installation.
-In addition, this aided in follow-on works with standard cropping procedures to be permitted whilst RB were still on site.
-The HDI technique allowed for a thinner conventional ground-bearing slab, vibration-free installation and minimal spoil removal, with easier trimming of the inclusions at the time of installation to permit the sequential release of areas for the contractor to continue development, once testing had been completed and proven satisfactory in each area.
+In addition, this aided in follow-on works with standard cropping procedures to be permitted whilst RBL were still on site.
+The Rigid Inclusion technique allowed for a thinner conventional ground-bearing slab, vibration-free installation and minimal spoil removal, with easier trimming of the inclusions at the time of installation to permit the sequential release of areas for the contractor to continue development, once testing had been completed and proven satisfactory in each area.

 GET IN TOUCH